distributedci/dci-blog/content/2026-01-09-advanced-dci-queue-features.md

 ## Conclusion

 These advanced features make `dci-queue` more powerful for complex deployment scenarios.
-Multi-pools enable sophisticated setups like ACM Hub/Spoke architectures, environment variables provide integration points for automation, and the dci-job command helps you track your queued jobs effectively.
+Multi-pools enable sophisticated setups like ACM Hub/Spoke architectures, and the dci-job command helps you track your queued jobs effectively.

 For more information, refer to the [dci-pipeline documentation](https://doc.distributed-ci.io/dci-pipeline/#dci-queue-command).